 Many in our community have decades of experience and/or certification or professional experience in controlled burns.
 This training is aimed specifically at preparing our community to burn our sites, but may be of interest to anyone who manages native gardens or who wants to learn more.
 We invite you to join us.
 We’ll share some instructions along with video clips to show what to expect and how to participate safely in this exciting part of native garden management.

-This meeting is hosted by Pete Leki, Ecology teacher at Waters, Sarah Anderson (Env Ed Program director at the Nature Museum, and Jules Peterson Green of Riverbank Neighbors.
+This meeting is hosted by Pete Leki, (Ecology teacher at Waters), Sarah Anderson (Env Ed Program director at the Nature Museum), and Jules Peterson-Green (Riverbank Neighbors and the Green Council of the 47th Ward).
 We hope that many other neighbors with experience will also join to share their expertise.
 If you have been burning with us for years, we’ll give you the opportunity to share some advice or stories.
 Newcomers will enjoy hearing from you and we hope you’ll join us.